False Color Textures

 2. Some renderers internally convert all greyscale bitmaps into rgb, which wastes bitmap memory.
 So this technique can save memory in some instances.
 (1 rgb map instead of 3 in memory).

-There are a number of ways to extract the channels from your bitmap to be used in your material
+If using 3dsmax, there are a number of ways to extract the channels from your bitmap to be used in your material

 1. Use Cuneyt's ColorCorrect plugin (in the RGBA Space Channels Mapping area)